myaut/dtrace-stap-book/README.md

 ### Contents

 This book describes basic principles and languages of dynamic tracing and operating system kernel internals and how they may be exposed with dynamic tracing.
 Last module of a book is devoted to tracing of userspace applications.
-Currently only half of kernel chapter is translated.

 There are 7 exercises in this book that allow you to try yourself in writing tracing scripts and observe mildly interesting aspects of computer systems.

-The book is not yet ready (and judging by its progress it would never be).

 ### Errors and requests